Presidency of George Washington: Jay Treaty

 The treaty pushed the new nation away from France and towards Great Britain.
 The French government concluded that it violated the Franco-American treaty of 1778 and that the U.S. government had accepted the treaty despite the overwhelming public sentiment against it.
 This set up a series of diplomatic and political conflicts over the ensuing four years, culminating in the Quasi-War.
-The Jay Treaty also helped ensure American control of its own frontier lands.
+The Jay Treaty also helped ensure American control of its frontier lands.
 After the signing of the treaty, the British withdrew their support from several Native American tribes, while the Spanish, fearing that the Jay Treaty signaled the creation of an Anglo-American alliance, sought to appease the United States.